Security and Microsoft Teams

 Azure Active Directory

-Azure Active Directory functions as the directory service for Office 365 (O365).
+Azure Active Directory functions as the directory service for Microsoft 365 and Office 365.
 It stores all user directory information and policy assignments.

 CRL Distribution Points